-Because labels must in fact be unique within your program, NASM takes a formal label such as %%Tester and generates an actual label from it that will be unique in your program by using the prefix "...@" plus a four-digit number and the name of the late formation of the late formation change the number, and thus generate unique synonyms for each local label within the macro.
+Because labels must in fact be unique within your program, NASM takes a formal label such as %%Tester and generates an actual label from it that will be unique in your program by using the prefix "..@" plus a four-digit number and the name of the label.
+Each time your macro is invoked, NASM will change the number, and thus generate unique synonyms for each local label within the macro.
 The label %%Tester, for example, might become ..@1771.Tester and the number would be different each time the macro is invoked.
 This happens behind the scenes and you'll rarely be aware that it's going on unless you read the code dump listing files generated by NASM.